johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2014-02-27-typescript-and-requirejs-keep-it-simple/index.md

 authors: johnnyreilly
 tags: [typescript]
 hide_table_of_contents: false
+description: 'This article explains how to mix TypeScript and RequireJS, gives examples of the code changes needed, and shows how to create a demo.'
 ---

 I'm not the first to take a look at mixing TypeScript and RequireJS but I wanted to get it clear in my head.
 Also, I've always felt the best way to learn is to do.
 So here we go.
 I'm going to create a TypeScript and RequireJS demo based on [John Papa's "Keep It Simple RequireJS Demo"](https://github.com/johnpapa/kis-requirejs-demo/).